Thursday, January 16, 2025

 Chapter 5: Globalization of Planned Economy

-5.3.
+5.4.
 The World Economic Planning Organization

 The practical organization for the global planned economy is the World Economic Planning Organization.
 This organization is equivalent to the headquarters of the Economic Planning Conferences, which are the planning organizations for each Zone of the World Commonwealth.
 When the global planned economy is finally established, it will be a systematic organization in which the economic plans of each Zone are formulated within the overall framework of the world economic plan formulated by this organization.

-This World Economic Planning Organization is positioned as a specialized organization of the World Commonwealth, but it is not a bureaucratic administrative organization like the current UN organizations, but a deliberative organization that formulates joint plans for production enterprises themselves, just like the Economic Planning Conferences of each Zone.
+This World Economic Planning Organization is positioned as a specialized organization of the World Commonwealth, but it is not a bureaucratic administrative organization like the current UN organizations, but a deliberative organization that formulates joint plans for production enterprises themselves, just like the Economic Planning Conference of each Zone.

 Its structure is also similar to the Economic Planning Conferences of each Zone.
 In other words, the executive body (The Senior Board of Directors) that is responsible for the decision-making of the World Economic Planning Organization is mainly composed of representatives of the production business associations, which is the global associations of production business organizations in the environmentally burdensome industrial sector that is the target of the planned economy.